-Aerospace Design 1 will use a combination of Moodle and Microsoft Teams.
+Aerospace Design 1 will use a combination of Microsoft Teams and Moodle.
 The primary communication channel will be Microsoft Teams.
 Please ensure you check Teams regularly for any important announcements.
 Questions are best addressed in class or via Teams.
-I will do my best to respond to all queries in one business day.
+I will do my best to respond to all queries in two business days.